k4sh4n1/research/dissertation.md

 ## Structural control

-structural control tries to interfere with structure by various means to control its response to prevent it from becoming unstable.
+Structural control tries to interfere with structure by various means to control its response to prevent it from becoming unstable.

-Institutions might benefit from structural control concepts since they are at times interested in controlling markets to avoid crash.
+Financial institutions might benefit from structural control concepts since they are at times interested in controlling markets to avoid crash.

 ## reference